Why Go to Graduate School?

 - Create a checklist to ensure that you have all the information that the graduate programs require.
 Remember, graduate school applications are not all the same.
-Make sure you create a checklist for each school that you plan to apply to.
+Make sure you create a checklist for each school that you plan to apply.

-- Complete all your applications by the appropriate deadlines, ensuring all relevant materials are submitted to each school (e.g. letters of recommendation, personal statements, undergraduate transcripts, etc.)
+- Complete all your applications by appropriate deadlines; ensuring all relevant materials are submitted to each school (e.g. letter of recommendation, personal statements, undergraduate transcripts, etc.)

-- Thank your recommenders and inform them of your acceptances!
+- Thank your recommenders and inform them of acceptance

 - Before graduating from Stony Brook have the Registrar’s Office send a final official transcript to the graduate school which you plan to attend with your complete academic record and the date of graduation posted on the record.